albertattard/spring-boot-camp/docs/05-amqp/05-register.md

    }
    ```

-1. Test for registration for an event that does not exist or has expired
+1. Test registration for an event that does not exist or has expired (happens in the past)

    {% include custom/note.html details="From the controller point-of-view expired events are treated the same as event not found.
 The service will return an <a href='https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Optional.html#empty()'>empty optional</a> for both cases." %}